 A member of our staff will greet families outside the front entrance where possible or in the lobby/front entrance.
-After the Health Screening described above, he or she will escort your child to the classroom.
-Currently, we are requesting that parents do not go beyond the lobby or main entrance, and always wear a face covering when approaching the building to minimize the spread of germs.
-We have found that this practice protects the health and safety of all our children, teachers, and families by limiting the number of people to which your child is exposed.
+After the Health Screening described above, he or she will escort your child to their classroom.
+Currently, we are requesting that parents do not go beyond the lobby or main entrance and always wear a face covering when approaching the building to minimize the spread of germs.
+We have found that this practice will further protect the health and safety of all our children, teachers, and families by limiting the number of people to which your child is exposed.
 If possible, to further limit exposure, we ask that you identify one parent, guardian or other individual to be the authorized person to always drop-off and pick-up your child.
 Finally, we recommend that you refrain from having any individual who is at high risk for COVID-19 participate in pick-up or drop-off.

 Limited Visitors to the School

 For the duration of the current health crisis, we must limit visitors to our school.
 Classroom visitors are limited to teachers/school staff and certain pre-approved essential service providers like early intervention specialists and social workers providing services to children and licensing specialists as required.
 Breastfeeding mothers are welcome, as always, too.
 These approved visitors will have to successfully clear the Health and Temperature Screenings before entering.
 Members of our School Support Center team and your school’s Regional Director will visit and support the school virtually for the most part, with occasional in person visits as needed while following all health and safety protocols All vendors and deliveries are not allowed past the school front lobby.